 Colleen is a Creative Time Global Ambassador, a member of the Board of Directors of the Tauck Family Foundation, Vice Chairman of the American Friends of the Statens Museum for Kunst, and Co-Founder of BAFA, a mentorship platform for culture sector professionals.

-Colleen holds a BA in Art History from Barnard College, Columbia University, an MA in Art History and Archaeology from New York University, and an MBA from the University of Oxford, where she was Chair of the Oxford Art & Business Network.
+Colleen holds a BA in Art History from Barnard College, Columbia University, an MA in Art History from New York University, and an MBA from the University of Oxford, where she was Chair of the Oxford Art & Business Network.